What we aim to realize

 In order to solve the three issues facing Japan’s aging society through building information infrastructure, we have established specific solutions targeting each social issue.

-For Issue 1: difficulty in sustaining high-quality medical care and elderly care services, in addition to solving the overwhelming supply-demand gap of medical care and elderly care professionals, it is important to improve the operational efficiency and solve management issues of business operators that provide medical care and elderly care services.
-Therefore, we believe that the solution is to "solve labor shortages and uneven distribution of medical care and elderly care professionals" and to "improve the management of medical care and elderly care operators."
+For Issue 1: difficulty in sustaining high-quality medical care and elderly/disability care services, in addition to solving the overwhelming supply-demand gap of medical care and elderly/disability care professionals, it is important to improve the operational efficiency and solve management issues of business operators that provide medical care and elderly/disability care services.
+Therefore, we believe that the solution is to "solve labor shortages and uneven distribution of medical care and elderly/disability care professionals" and to "improve the management of medical care and elderly/disability care operators."

 For Issue 2: more severe burden on the working generation, resulting from increasing social security costs and a decreasing working-age population, we will be able to solve this issue through "increasing the number of healthy people in the work force" by enabling more people to work productively in good health for a long period of time.